Topkapı Scroll: Content

 One of the characteristics of the Topkapı Scroll is that it includes Arabic calligraphy called square or geometric Kufic.
 This script type was seen for the first time in the state of Ilkhanate, and it was presumably created in inspiration from Chinese characters in rectangular form.
 One of the patterns on the Topkapı Scroll, which matches an existing architectural structure, is the Kufic script drawn for banna'i, in which tiles are alternated with plain bricks to create geometric patterns over the surface of a wall.
 Almost exactly the same of this pattern is found on the gate of a mosque in Varzaneh.

 Some of the patterns show the application of geometric principles to Islamic traditions.
 For example, the word Muhammad (Muḥammad ibn ʿAbd Allāh) is repeated six times along the sides of the hexagon, and the word Ali (Alī ibn Abī Ṭālib) three times in a rotating wise in the inner hexagon.

 One pattern on the scroll consists of nine-pointed and eleven-pointed geometric star figures, and other one thirteen-pointed and sixteen-pointed geometric star figures.
 In the Islamic art, this sort of stars were developed by folding certain patterns along the sides of a square.

 Some of the drawings on the scroll are formed by overlapped patterns of different scales.
 This feature is seen frequently in Islamic architecture.
-Detailed patterns within an ornament appear when one gets closer to a building with figures, which are difficult to perceive from the distance.
+Detailed patterns within an ornament appear when one gets closer to a building with figures, which are difficult to perceive from a distance.